Milovice Nature Reserve: History

 A no longer used military proving ground near Milovice has been left fallow, after the departure of heavy machinery the former open landscape started to be overtaken by bushgrass and other expansive species and its biodiversity kept diminishing.
 Rare species of birds and insects dependent on special ecosystem maintained by military activity started disappearing, until conservation grazing has been suggested as a method of maintaining the rare ecosystem.
 While the overgrowth management using sheep grazing and scything is being used in some protected areas in the Czech Republic, sheep still graze differently from wild animals and their grazing is selective. Česká krajina came up with a unique proposition - reintroducing three species of large herbivorous mammals.

 The project started by fencing in the area and creating an acclimatization pen, then on January 28, 2015, a group of 14 Exmoor ponies were moved from Exmoor National Park to Milovice in an effort to save the biodiversity of the location through conservation grazing.

 The first herd of six Tauros cattle, bought from Dutch Taurus Foundation, arrived in October 2015.

 The first herd of European bison has been bought from European Bison Friends Society in Poland in November 2014.
 The group of seven female bisons from three Polish reserves (Pszczyna, Niepołomice and Kiermusy) arrived to Milovice in December 2015.

 A second herd of 14 Exmoor mares joined the bison enclosure in December 2015.

 In January 2018, nine young Exmoor stallions left Milovice on loan to two more protected areas, four are at Na Plachtě (cz) in Hradec Králové and five at Josefov Meadows bird reserve.
 The stallions, born in Milovice in 2016, left their herds in accordance with the natural behavior.
 Young stallions are at around two years of age chased away from their herd by its stallion, they form male groups where they grow stronger and better their skills, so that one day the strongest can fight a local stallion for his herd of mares.

 In February 2018, two Tauros heifers left the Milovice herd on loan to Živá voda exposition in Modrá (Uherské Hradiště District).
-On January 2025 it was ammounced that The Milovice Nature Reserve, has become the first in Czechia to receive the nation's top three ecological awards.
+In January 2025 it was announced that The Milovice Nature Reserve, has become the first in Czechia to receive the nation's top three ecological awards.
 By reintroducing large herbivores such as European bison, Tauros cattle, and Exmoor ponies, the reserve has successfully restored its unique ecosystem, leading to increased biodiversity.
-This achievement has garnered significant recognition, including the prestigious E.ON Energy Globe Award, often referred to as the ecological "Oscar."
+This achievement has garnered significant recognition, including the prestigious E.ON Energy Globe Award, often referred to as the ecological "Oscar".